 - keep to a daily routine – routine can help if your child is restless or difficult; it can also help you stay calm and cope with the strain

 - dedicate time to your child – make sure there are times each day when you give them your full attention

 - avoid difficult situations – for example, keep shopping trips short

 - try to go out every day – go to a park, playground or other safe, open space where your child can run around and use up energy

 - set small goals – help your child to sit still and concentrate for a very short time, perhaps on a book or new toy, then gradually build it up

-Does my child have attention deficit and hyperactivity disorder (ADHD)?
+Does my child have attention deficit hyperactivity disorder (ADHD)?

 At times you may wonder if your non-stop toddler has ADHD.
-But only about 2% of children in the UK have ADHD.
+But only a small number of children in the UK have ADHD.
 It's more likely that your child is just a healthy, energetic toddler.

 If you're worried about how active your child is, talk to a health visitor or GP.